 For every chosen marketing activity, your project plan should list the specifics around the project owner, support team, project budget, goals, milestones, and hurdles.
 When you have a team running your brand, these project plans are a very efficient way to manage your people and ensure the specific projects remain on track.
 This format sets up regular check-in meetings with your staff to keep every project moving towards completion.

-Five ways to be a use a task master style to make it happen
+Five ways to excel with a task master leadership style and make things happen

-As a brand leader, you need to maneuver to the right leadership style for the right moment
+As a marketing leader, use situational leadership to maneuver to the right leadership style for the right moment

 Brand Management Mini MBA